HamidTurker/hamidturker.github.io/_pages/cv.md

 *In Progress:*
 ---------------
-**Turker, H. B.**, & Smith, D. M. (under review).
+**Turker, H. B.**, & Smith, D. M. (in prep).
 Prelimbic Medial Prefrontal Cortex Differentiates Match from Non-Match and Signals Various Behavioral Events

 **Turker, H. B.**, & Smith, D. M. (in prep).
 Changes in Prefrontal and Hippocampal Power, Phase-Clustering, and Granger Prediction Unfold in a Sequence Time-Locked to Behaviorally-Relevant Events